TheNiceGuy/structure/README.md

 Usage
 -----

-There is a couple of scripts in order to facilitate the workflow.
+There are a couple of scripts in order to facilitate the workflow.
 The script `create` creates a project based on the template folder.
 The script `run` can execute a project from the root of the repository.
 Finaly, the script `clean` removes unused files that are left everywhere during the compilation process.

 The most important script is `run`.
 It takes the path of a folder containing a `makefile` like this: